SagarKapoorin/Sagar-Kapoor-FullStackDeveloper-Backend/Backend/README.md

 - Chat history TTL is controlled by `CHAT_HISTORY_TTL` (secs).
 - To warm caches, re-run `npm run seed` and invoke `/api/chat` with sample queries to populate Redis and Jina indices.

+## Input Validation & Error Handling

+- All API endpoints validate their inputs (sessionId cookie and request body) and return `400 Bad Request` for malformed requests.
+- Service logic wraps external calls and database operations, returning:
+  - `502 Bad Gateway` for upstream (Jina/Gemini) failures,
+  - `500 Internal Server Error` for unexpected exceptions.

+## Resilience & Performance

+- **Circuit Breaker**: Gemini API calls are protected by a circuit breaker (10s timeout, opens after >50% failures, 30s reset) to avoid cascading failures.
+- **Async Persistence**: Chat messages are batched and written to Redis and MongoDB in a fire-and-forget fashion to minimize latency for user responses.